-6.11 Enabling pupils with SEN to engage in activities available to those in the school who do not have SEN
+6.11 Enabling pupils with SEN to engage in activities

-Beeches School has a strong belief that education in the community and environment forms an essential aspect of learning, and of being able to use and apply their formal learning in real contexts.
-We actively encourage our staff teams to take class groups off-site, into towns and their local community to engage and communicate with people in shops, services and businesses.
-We deliver specifically designed programmes as part of Personal development to support the growth of independence and preparation for the future.
+Aurora Severnside School has a strong belief that education in the community and environment forms an essential aspect of learning, and of being able to use and apply their formal learning in real contexts.
+We actively encourage our staff teams to take class groups off-site, into towns and their local community to engage and communicate with people in shops, services, and businesses.

 No pupil is ever excluded from taking part in these activities because of their SEN or disability.
 We have ramp access to the school and a disabled toilet.
-We have staff who are trained first aiders and a trained Medical Representative.
-The therapy team provide training and write all Behaviour Support Plans, identifying further support if required with medication and other illnesses, including allergies.
-The plans also identify possible triggers for individuals when out in the community to enable the individual to access the community successfully.
+We have staff who are trained first aiders.
+The therapy team provide training and support teachers in writing all Behaviour Support Plans, identifying further support if required with medication and other illnesses, including allergies.
+The plans also identify triggers for individuals when out in the community to enable the individual to access the community successfully.
 In addition, please see the School Accessibility plan which is available on request from the school upon request.